 When planning a trip to Japan, one thing you’ll come across a lot is the JR Pass, aka the Japan Rail Pass.
-This is a pass that you buy in advance (more on that below) for a set price and it covers all your train travel though Japan including those fancy Shinkansen / Bullet Trains you’ve probably seen.
+This is a pass that you buy in advance (more on that below) for a set price and it covers all your train travel through Japan including those fancy Shinkansen / Bullet Trains you’ve probably seen photos and videos of online and on TV.

 ‘Is the JR Pass worth it?’ is a common question for those visiting Japan as the Japan Rail Pass is expensive.
-I say yes, if you are planning on visiting many places around Japan then you will need this pass otherwise you will spend much more on individual train tickets.
+I say YES if you are planning on visiting many places around Japan, you will need this pass otherwise you will spend much more money on individual train tickets.

-Trains are the most popular way to get around Japan because the infrastructure is so great.
-Japan does have buses connecting many of the cities but these will take you much longer.
+Trains are the most popular way to get around Japan because the infrastructure of the railways is so great.
+Japan does have buses connecting many of the cities but these take much longer.

-From my recent trip to Japan here is some information you need to know about the JR Pass and all the information I wish I had known, to help you organise your JR Pass before you get to Japan, when you first arrive and as you travel around Japan!
+From my 2.5 week trip to Japan here is the information you need to know about the JR Pass and all the information I wish I had known to help you organise your JR Pass before you get to Japan, when you first arrive and as you travel around Japan!

 You NEED to get the JR Pass BEFORE you arrive in Japan.